UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ## Introduction

 This guide provides instructions for loading and using OpenAI's Whisper, an automatic speech recognition system.
-Whisper is available on Bianca.
-It can either be used through a User Interface or loaded as a Module.
+Whisper app is available on Bianca or can also be loaded as a module.

 !!! warning "AI tool caution"